 - ChiLLed Growcraft X6: 33.85 lbs

 - SPYDR 2i: 27 lbs

 As a bonus, both the Grower's Choice ROI E-680 and ChilLED Growcraft X6 qualify for free shipping, as these are both Happy Hydro products.
 The Gavita 1700 E and the SPYDR 2i may require additional shipping charges, depending on the supplier.

 If you enjoy having full control over growing conditions, you'll want to add The Grower's Choice Master Lighting controller to your order.
 Take control over many essential aspects, including HID Dimming, LED dimming, Light Cycle, Temperature, and Sunrise/Sunset modes.
 All in a control system with a simple user interface.

 A Clear Winner: the Grower's Choice ROI E-680

 For most cultivators, three categories make an LED grow light feasible: output, efficiency, and price.
 Other features and specs are helpful but don't ultimately sway the final purchasing decision.

 It's in these three categories that the ROI E-680 shows up.
-It's the best bang per buck, with the highest output, industry-standard efficacy, and all for the lowest price point.
-Furthermore, it's affordability still comes with many (if not more) of the additional features you love to see in a grow light Including dimmers, uniformity of PAR, and the option of advanced controls.
+It's the best bang per buck, with superior output, industry-standard efficacy, and all for the lowest price point.
+Furthermore, its affordability still comes with many (if not more) of the additional features you love to see in a grow light, including dimmers, uniformity of PAR, and the option of advanced controls.